M66B/FairEmail/docs/FAQ-de-rLI.md

 <br />

 <a name="faq8"></a>
-**(8) Can I use a Microsoft Exchange account?**
+**(8) Kann ich ein Microsoft Exchange-Konto verwenden?**

-You can use a Microsoft Exchange account if it is accessible via IMAP, which is mostly the case.
+Sie können ein Microsoft Exchange-Konto verwenden, wenn es über IMAP zugänglich ist, was meistens der Fall ist.
 See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.

 Please see [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for the Microsoft documentation about configuring an email client.
 There is also a section about common connection errors and solutions.